robalb/x86-64-playground/SECURITY.md

 # Reporting Security Issues

-The x86-64-playground team and community take security bugs in Electron seriously.
+The x86-64-playground team and community take security bugs seriously.
 We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

 To report a security issue, please use the GitHub Security Advisory ["Report a Vulnerability"](https://github.com/robalb/x86-64-playground/security/advisories/new) tab.